Support for disabled students

-We work with students with a range of disabilities, including physical or sensory impairments, specific learning difficulties, autism spectrum conditions, long-term medical conditions and mental health conditions.
+We work with students with a range of impairments, both physical and sensory, as well as those with specific learning difficulties, autism spectrum conditions, long-term medical conditions, and mental health conditions.

-- specialist services such as study skills, mental health mentoring and support worker services
+- specialist services such as specialist study skills, mental health mentoring and support worker services

-- a transition event for students with autism spectrum conditions
+- Transition event for students with Autism Spectrum Conditions